jonas089/articles/fft.md

 ```
 ω^k = e^(-2πik / N) = cos(2πk/N) - i sin(2πk/N)
 ```
-We see immediately that 2π represents a full rotation of 360 degrees.
+We see immediately that 2π represents a full rotation of 360°.
 Our roots of unity are spaced points on the unit circle from 0 to 360, representing a full revolution and allowing us to analyze the input signal based on the resolution defined by the size of our inputs.

 But what is the complex number `i`?
 As a computer scientist this concept is difficult to understand, but `i` is no more than a notation trick used by mathematicians to represent our result for ω as a 2D point with a sin and cos component.
 In a computer environment we will separate these components and compute the sin and cos parts separately.
 Once done we can collect our results into a complex number structure (real, imaginary).